DecentroDev/polkadot-confidential-offchain-worker/dev.md

 ℹ️ Unfortunately, the current `polkadot-omni-node` version is NOT compatible with the Offchain worker template.
 We hope this will be fixed in an upcoming release.

-For now we can clone the [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk) and build that project to get the latest `polkadot-omni-node`.
+For now we can clone the [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk) and build that project to get the latest `polkadot-omni-node` (at commit height [87f4f3f](https://github.com/paritytech/polkadot-sdk/commit/87f4f3f0df5fc0cc72f69e612909d4d213965820) or higher).

 #### 1. Clone the repo [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk)